Quiet

-My process unfolds through the dynamic application of layers—gesso, mediums, graphite, and acrylic paint—in a spirited and unrestrained manner.
-As I paint, my own stories become entwined within the evolving layers, creating a nuanced and veiled narrative.
-The deliberate choice to render faces abstractly encourages viewers to actively engage, prompting them to unearth their unique interpretations within the artwork.
+My process unfolds through the dynamic application of gesso, mediums, graphite, and acrylic paint in a spirited and unrestrained manner.
+As the surface develops, my own stories become entwined within the layers, creating a nuanced and veiled narrative.
+The deliberate choice to render faces abstractly encourages viewers to actively engage, inviting them to uncover their own interpretations within the work.

 BIO